mavlink/rfcs/text/0020-dispersion-payload.md

 [x] spot spraying.
 This happens at the planning level.
 This protocol supports setting flow rate at specific locations which is enough for spot spraying.
 [x] communication buses might be lossy so protocol must handle failure detection.
 [x] ability to construct a synchronized timestamp across mavlink nodes to account for latency in commands when generating reports
+[] multiple dispersion devices are connected to the autopilot and need independent control [] a single dispersion device has multiple nozzles that require independent nozzle control [] the user can adjust droplet size on the ground station during a mission to account for changing wind conditions [] a dispersion device could correct flow rate for individual nozzles during turning [] a dispersion device can reduce overspray when intersecting an existing not perpendicular spray line by individually turning off one nozzle at a time
+[] protocol supports nozzle count of largest existing sprayer with some additional room for expansion

 ### Implementation

 After reviewing other submissions, I think I might have gone too far down this path but I wanted something complete to get reviewed by industry relevant people in my network before submitting here to the MAVLink community.
 I created a messages.md file with the full set of message definitions and a microservice.md file detailing how the protocol should work that is submitted with this PR.
 I have a couple of versions: one with a manager and one without.
 I used the one without because it is less complex and conveys the same concept.

+Every enum that is not a bitmask uses the zero value as a default UNKNOWN value.
+This, in my experience, results in more robust systems since it is very common to initialize values to zero in the background.
+Developers can miss this and if zero is a common valid value, the issue often wont surface until late run time.
+By having a default value that is useless, systems will almost immediately surface an error.

+This protocol should at a minimum support the capability of existing systems and then project into the future a little bit to be a timely, durable, and valuable solution.
+So, this protocol is designed to support a system with multiple dispersion devices and multiple subcomponents on that device.
+For the sake of this design, we consider a dispersion device to be a system containing one chemical mix and the infrastructure to deliver that to a field.
+The dipsersion device must have one gateway compute node that is responsible for communicating over a MAVLink interface.
+In the most simple form, a disperison device could be a microprocessor, tank, esc, motor, and spreader wheel that needs rate assigned at specific GPS locations but it can take on a more complex form factor for large ground based spray systems.
+These might have multiple feeder tanks with n number of subcomponents allowing independent control of subcomponent droplet size and flow rate to support many powerful features such as spot spraying and turn compenstation.

 ### Questions